mo97cyber/voice_assistant_pi/README.md

 🎯 **Future-Goal**: To build a privacy-friendly, locally running voice assistant that is modular, expandable, and helpful in everyday situations.

-🚧 **Status**: The assistant currently runs locally via microphone and Whisper over Wi-Fi.
+🚧 **Status**: The assistant currently runs locally via microphone/Speaker and Whisper over Wi-Fi.
 Some features like wake word detection, user guidance, and Raspberry Pi optimization are still in development.

 📂 This project is open source – feedback, ideas, or contributions are very welcome!